Does my credit score go down when I check it?

 How many hard inquiries are too many?

-What affects your credit score?
+What affects your credit score, and how can you improve it?

 • Payment History.
 Consistently paying your bills on time and in full can help maintain a good credit score.
 Payment history accounts for 35% of your FICO score.